nodejs/node/doc/api/test.md

   * `name` {string} The test name.
   * `nesting` {number} The nesting level of the test.

-Emitted when a test starts.
+Emitted when a test starts reporting its own and its subtests status.
+This event is guaranteed to be emitted in the same order as the tests are defined.

 ### Event: `'test:stderr'`